 - Crack the egg and egg yolk into a second bowl.
-Whisk until frothy.1 Egg + 1 Egg Yolk
+Whisk until frothy.1 Large Egg + 1 Egg Yolk

 - Add the oil and milk to the beaten eggs.
 Whisk together until smooth.2 Tablespoon Olive Oil, ½ Cup Non-Dairy Milk